gaboAcosta/travis-minimal/README.md

-This is the first commit for travis to build
+This is the minimum settings to have CI in NodeJS